A’ja Wilson: The 100 Most Influential People of 2024

 A’ja Wilson is not just an incredible athlete, she is also an inspiration to all who witness her talent and drive.
 Her journey is a testament to the power of passion and fearlessness in achieving greatness.

 A’ja possesses a unique combination of natural skill and unwavering determination.
 This rare blend has propelled her to achieve remarkable feats in her career.
-With two WNBA championships with the Las Vegas Aces, three WNBA MVP awards, an NCAA title at the University of South Carolina, and even an Olympic gold medal, A’ja is undeniably a generational talent.
+With two WNBA championships with the Las Vegas Aces, two WNBA MVP awards, a WNBA Finals MVP award, an NCAA title at the University of South Carolina, and even an Olympic gold medal, A’ja is undeniably a generational talent.

 Off the court, A’ja’s leadership shines just as brightly.
 Her foundation supports children and families who struggle with dyslexia, a cause close to her heart.
 A’ja is also an advocate against bullying, using her platform to spread awareness and promote kindness.
 She’s a role model for athletes and individuals of all ages around the world.